dabrahams/swift/docs/StringManifesto.md

   titled
   [We Don't Implement Comparison Correctly](#we-dont-implement-comparison-correctly).

-### String Lacks APIs For Scanning, Matching, and Tokenization
+### String Lacks Swifty APIs For Scanning, Matching, and Tokenization

 As though it wasn't bad enough that we expose and promote a tempting collection of `Characters` that people will use to probe string contents, we also *fail* to